christopheryoung/chrisyoung/site/prose/blog/posts/2025-11-30_hinst_on_quine.markdown

 more precise version.

-The second part of the paper argues against Quine's claim that the existential quantifier has any ontological significance at all.
+The second part of the paper argues against Quine's claim that the existential quantifier is ontologically significant.
 Hinst complains that the basic move in Quine's Tarskian semantics here is to assume a particular interpretation of quantifiers in the metalanguage (not, if I understand correctly, one that is actually shared by Tarski himself!), without adequate justification.
-To interpret the metalanguage domain this way is a choice, and not forced on us on by any considerations that Quine appeals to.
+To interpret statements about the domain in the metalanguage in this way is a choice, and not forced on us on by any considerations that Quine appeals to.
 It's that choice that makes the object language existential quantifier appear ontologically significant.
+If I understand correctly, this is *not* the point that we can interpret quantifiers substitutionally, but rather that the objectual interpretation of quanitifiers is not by itself committing.
+And the complaint is that taking them to be committing is an additional step, and one that requires argument.

 Anyway, this is a point that I associate most with Jody Azzouni.
 See, e.g., p. xii and the appendix to the General Introduction of his *Ontology Without